-The requirements of this section apply to ships equal to or greater than 150 m in length L.
+The requirements of this section apply to ships with freeboard length $L{LL}$ equal to or greater than 150 m.

 The hull girder ultimate bending capacity in the damaged condition is to be checked for the seagoing condition to ensure that it satisfies the residual strength checking criteria given in [2].